This page tells you about CT scans. There is information about

 - To drink a liquid contrast medium some time before the scan

-- To drink more of the liquid in the X-ray department
+- To drink more of the liquid contrast or water in the X-ray department

 You may have the contrast medium by injection either instead of, or as well as, the drink.
 The contrast medium makes the digestive system (gut) show up more clearly in the scan.
 It does not have any side effects.
 Below is an example of a CT scan of the abdomen.

-For some brain scans, you may be given an injection of the contrast medium dye beforehand to make the scan clearer.
+For some brain scans, you may have a injection of the contrast medium dye beforehand to make the scan clearer.

 Below is an example of a CT scan of the chest.